 The Investment Company Act and the rules thereunder contain detailed prescriptions for the organization and operations of investment companies.
 Among other things, the Investment Company Act and the rules thereunder limit or prohibit transactions with affiliates, impose limitations on the issuance of debt and equity securities, prohibit the issuance of stock options, and impose certain governance requirements.
-Lazard Ltd expects that LAZ-MD Holdings will conduct its operations such that LAZ-MD Holdings will not be subject to regulation as an investment company under the Investment Company Act.
-However, if anything were to happen which would cause LAZ-MD Holdings to be subject to regulation as an investment company under the Investment Company Act, requirements imposed by the Investment Company Act, including limitations on its or our capital structure, ability to transact business with affiliates (including LAZ-MD Holdings or us, as the case may be) and ability to compensate key employees, could make it impractical for us to continue our business as currently conducted, impair the agreements and arrangements, including the Master Separation Agreement and related agreements and the transactions contemplated by those agreements, between and among Lazard Ltd, Lazard Group, LAZ-MD Holdings and LFCM Holdings or any combination thereof and materially adversely affect our business, financial condition and results of operations.
+Lazard Ltd expects that LAZ-MD Holdings will conduct its operations such that LAZ-MD Holdings will not be subject to regulation as an investment company under the Investment Company Act, requirements imposed by the Investment Company Act, including limitations on its or our capital structure, ability to transact business with affiliates (including LAZ-MD Holdings or us, as the case may be) and ability to compensate key employees, could make it impractical for us to continue our business as currently conducted, impair the agreements and arrangements, including the Master Separation Agreement and related agreements and the transactions contemplated by those agreements, between and among Lazard Ltd, Lazard Group, LAZ-MD Holdings and LFCM Holdings or any combination thereof and materially adversely affect our business, financial condition and results of operations.